-The software will sort the cases into the correct order for presentation.
-Start with the first case in the selection list and continue to the last one.
+Cases and images can be presented in any order.
 When you click on a thumbnail to present an image, the border will turn gold to indicate it is the image being shown.
 A green checkmark will appear on each thumbnail image after it has been shown to the candidate.
-If you don't want the candidate looking at anything while you speak, click the case again and the gold border around the thumbnail will disappear from your screen and remove the image from the candidate's screen.
+If you don't want the candidate looking at anything while you speak, click the image again and the gold border around the thumbnail will disappear from your screen and remove the image from the candidate's screen.
 The candidate will return to the black screen that says, "Waiting for examiner to present."
+Ideally, examiners will present a minimum of three or four cases.
+For the head/neck category, a skin case should be included if possible, and for the lung category, a sarcoma case should be included if time allows.